koush/docs.scrypted.app/homekit-troubleshooting.md

 1) The motion wasn't triggered.
 You can view if there are motion events in the camera `Events` section (a small icon button next to the `Console` button.
 If no motion event was delivered to Scrypted this may be for several reasons which may depend on the camera type, including:
   * Local cameras:
     * Motion detection is disabled in the camera.
 Enable in the camera manufacturer admin app/webpage.
+Unifi cameras must have motion recordings/events enabled in Protect.
     * There are no motion zone configured on the camera, and there is no default zone.
 Configure in the camera manufacturer admin app/webpage.
     * The camera may not support motion detection via that plugin (ie, an ONVIF camera not supporting the ONVIF-T profile).
 Using another delivery mechanism such as mail (SMTP) or webhook is an alernative and reliable option.
   * Cloud cameras: